FlexibleToast/PiKubed-Project/README.md

 ### Created So Far

 All playbooks expect an inventory file that has a master and workers group.
-If you want a virtual IP for high availability access you can assign each host a `vip_priority` and which will be used when the configure.yml playbook is run.
+If you want a virtual IP for high availability access you can assign each host a `vip_priority` which will be used when the configure.yml playbook is run.
 For example my inventory file looks like:

 ```textfile
 [pikubed_cluster:children]